kudocc/SVPullToRefresh/README.md

+Add supporting to iOS 7 and above, see the demo code to learn how to use it.

 # SVPullToRefresh + SVInfiniteScrolling

 These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
 Instead of relying on delegates and/or subclassing `UIViewController`, SVPullToRefresh uses the Objective-C runtime to add the following 3 methods to `UIScrollView`: